itba-electro3-2019/tp1-grupo-1/EJ_1/README.md

 * pip install -r requirements.txt

 ## Execution
-Execute the program by running the main.py program.
+Execute the program by running the run.py program.
-* python main.py
+* python3 run.py

 ## Testing
 You can run the test bench by writing the following command in the terminal, located at EJ_1 folder in your computer:
-* ./run.sh
+* ./tests.sh

 ## Authors
 Farall, Facundo David